Part-DB/Part-DB-server/README.md

 Based on the original Part-DB by Christoph Lechner and K. Jacobs

 ## License
-Part-DB is licensed under the General Public License 2 (or at your opinion any later).
+Part-DB is licensed under the GNU Affero General Public License v3.0 (or at your opinion any later).
-This mostly means that you can use Part-DB for whatever you want (even use it commercially) as long as you publish the source code for every change you make under the GPL, too.
+This mostly means that you can use Part-DB for whatever you want (even use it commercially) as long as you publish the source code for every change you make under the AGPL, too.

-See [License.md](https://github.com/Part-DB/Part-DB-symfony/blob/master/LICENSE.md) for more informations.
+See [LICENSE](https://github.com/Part-DB/Part-DB-symfony/blob/master/LICENSE) for more informations.